-Effective June 13, 2011, our directors receive an annual retainer of \$125,000 and are required to purchase shares of HEICO common stock equivalent to 64% of the annual retainer (\$80,000).
-Prior to June 13, 2011, our directors received an annual retainer of \$115,000 and were required to purchase shares of HEICO common stock equivalent to approximately 61% of the annual retainer (\$70,000).
-We accrue the portion of each director's annual retainer required to purchase shares of HEICO common stock and periodically purchase such shares on behalf of our directors.
+Effective September 19, 2017, our directors receive an annual retainer of \$175,000 and are required to purchase shares of HEICO common stock equivalent to approximately 63% of the annual retainer (\$110,000).
+Prior to September 19, 2017, our directors received an annual retainer of \$170,000 and were required to purchased shares of HEICO common stock equivalent to approximately 65% of the annual retainer (\$110,000).
+Directors may purchase these shares on their own behalf or have the Company complete the purchases for them using funds the Company withholds from their retainers.

-Directors are paid a fee of \$2,000 for each regular Board of Directors meeting attended and members of committees of the Board of Directors are paid a \$7,500 annual retainer for each committee served and \$1,200 for attendance at each committee meeting or site visit.
-In addition, committee chairmen are paid an annual retainer of \$2,500 for each committee chaired.
+Directors are paid a fee of \$2,000 for each regular Board of Directors meeting attended and members of committees of the Board of Directors are paid a \$9,500 annual retainer for each committee served and \$1,200 for attendance at each committee meeting or site visit.
+In addition, committee chairmen are paid an annual retainer of \$10,500 for each committee chaired.

 The Directors' Retirement Plan, which was adopted in 1991 in order to facilitate director retirements and covered our then current directors, was amended as of November 2003 to effectively freeze vested benefits.
-Three of our current nine directors are covered under the Directors' Retirement Plan and each will receive annually the average retainer (or \$19,000, under the amended terms of the plan) such director was paid during his service as a member of the Board of Directors payable in quarterly installments.
+One of our current ten directors is covered under the Directors' Retirement Plan and he will receive annually \$19,000 payable in quarterly installments.
 At the election of such director, these quarterly payments begin either at age 70 or upon retirement from the Board of Directors and continue for the same period of time that the participant served on the Board of Directors, not to exceed ten years.
-During fiscal 2011, \$19,266 was accrued pursuant to the Directors' Retirement Plan, while amounts totaling \$61,500 were paid, including \$4,500 to a retired director and \$19,000 to the estate of a deceased director.
+In addition, payments are presently being made to the estate of a former director who was covered under the Directors' Retirement Plan.
+During fiscal 2017, \$2,072 was accrued pursuant to the Directors' Retirement Plan and \$19,000 was paid to the estate of a former director.